New Limits on Distributed Quantum Advantage: Dequantizing Linear Programs: Omitted Proofs

 We observe that the defined problem $\Pi^{\linearizable}$ satisfies the following properties. \begin{itemize} \item In any valid solution, for each node $v$, if we treat the labels assigned to the half-edges incident to $v$ as a string (according to the ordering assigned to the half-edges incident to $v$), we obtain that such a string must satisfy the regular expression $\lP^* \mid \lB^* \lM \lA^*$.
 We call nodes satisfying $\lP^*$ \emph{unmatched} nodes and nodes satisfying $\lB^* \lM \lA^*$ \emph{matched} nodes.
 Moreover, we call an edge \emph{matched} if both its half-edges are labeled $\lM$. \item Since $\{\lP,\lP\} \notin B$, we get that, in any valid solution, unmatched nodes cannot be neighbors. \item Since the label $\lM$ appears only in the pair $\{\lM,\lM\}$, and since each matched node must have exactly one incident matched edge, matched edges form an independent set. \end{itemize} This implies that a solution for $\Pi^{\linearizable}$ can be converted into a maximal matching in $0$ deterministic LOCAL rounds.

-We now show that a maximal matching can be converted into a solution for $\Pi^{\linearizable}$ in $0$ deterministic LOCAL round.
-A solution for $\Pi^{\linearizable}$ can be computed as follows: \begin{itemize} \item Each unmatched node labels $\lP$ all its incident half-edges. \item Each matched node labels $\lM$ its incident half-edge $e$ that is part of the matching, $\lB$ all edges that come before $e$ in the given ordering, and $\lA$ all edges that come after $e$ in the given ordering. \end{itemize} It is easy to see that the computed solution satisfies the constraints of $\Pi^{\linearizable}$. \end{proof} An example of a solution to the maximal-matching problem encoded as a linearizable problem is provided in \Cref{fig:matching-linearizable}.
+We now show that a maximal matching can be converted into a solution for $\Pi^{\linearizable}$ in $0$ deterministic LOCAL rounds.
+A solution for $\Pi^{\linearizable}$ can be computed as follows: \begin{itemize} \item Each unmatched node labels $\lP$ all its incident half-edges. \item Each matched node labels $\lM$ its incident half-edge $e$ that is part of the matching, $\lB$ all edges that come before $e$ in the given ordering, and $\lA$ all edges that come after $e$ in the given ordering. \end{itemize} It is easy to see that the computed solution satisfies the constraints of $\Pi^{\linearizable}$. \end{proof}